Internal Transfer from another SFU Faculty

 *NOTE: The following courses are not required for admission, though they are listed as part of the lower division requirements for graduation: BUS 202-3 (Foundations of Collaborative Work Environments), BUS 207-3 (Managerial Economics), BUS 217W-3 (Critical Thinking in Business) and BUS 254-3 (Managerial Accounting).

-** Any one, but not more than one of these courses may be replaced by any three unspecified transfer units in English or in ENGL-Writing at the 100- or 200-level.
+** Any one of these courses may be replaced by any three unspecified transfer units in English or in ENGL-Writing at the 100- or 200-level.

 STEP 1: Please ensure that you are declared in the non-Business portion of your intended joint major program by the time you apply to the Beedie School of Business.